hsivonen/encoding_rs/README.md

 as form submission and URL parsing in Gecko don't become noticeably too slow in real-world use.

-Currently, by default, encoding_rs builds with limited encoder-specific accelation tables for GB2312 Level 1 Hanzi, Big5 Level 1 Hanzi and JIS X 0208 Level 1 Kanji.
-These tables use binary search and strike a balance between not having encoder-specific tables at all (doing linear search over the decode-optimized tables) and having larger directly-indexable encoder-side tables.
-It is not clear that anyone wants this in-between approach, and it may be changed in the future.

-In the interest of binary size, Firefox builds with the `no-static-ideograph-encoder-tables` cargo feature, which omits the encoder-specific tables and performs linear search over the decode-optimized tables.
-With realistic work loads, this seemed fast enough not to be user-visibly slow on Raspberry Pi 3 (which stood in for a phone for testing) in the Web-exposed encoder use cases.
+In the interest of binary size, by default, encoding_rs does not have any encode-specific data tables.
+Therefore, encoders search the decode-optimized data tables.
+This is a linear search in most cases.
+As a result, encode to legacy encodings varies from slow to extremely slow relative to other libraries.
+Still, with realistic work loads, this seemed fast enough not to be user-visibly slow on Raspberry Pi 3 (which stood in for a phone for testing) in the Web-exposed encoder use cases.

+See the cargo features above for optionally making Kanji and Hanzi legacy encode a bit less slow.

+Actually fast options for legacy encode may be added in the future, but there do not appear to be pressing use cases.

 A framework for measuring performance is [available separately][2].